pauljonescodes/Rutgers-University-Notes/Computer Science/Design and Analysis of Computer Algorithms.md

 -   Chapters 0.1, 0.2, 0.3 from DPV
 -   Chapters 1.2, 3.1, 3.2 from CLRS2

-#### Practice questions
+#### actice questions

--   **You may be provided with an algorithm for computing the $n$th Fibonacci number and then be asked to compute its running time (think in terms of it complexity).
-Alternatively, you may be asked to provide an efficient algorithm for computing Fibonacci numbers.**
+-   **You may be ovided with an algorithm for computing the $n$th Fibonacci number and then be asked to compute its running time (think in terms of it complexity).
+Alternatively, you may be asked to ovide an efficient algorithm for computing Fibonacci numbers.**

     ~~~